 But you probably don’t need to be stripping your hair of sebum every day — you can most likely wash your hair every other day and see your hair appear healthier as a result.
 If you can’t go a day in between washing, at least use a shampoo specifically for dry hair or even try a baby shampoo.
 Both are mildly cleansing without stripping hair completely of its natural oil.

 If your hair is brittle and difficult to style after you wash it, it could be losing too much moisture during the drying process.
 Try wrapping your hair with a cloth or towel after you wash it instead of letting it air dry.

 If you sleep with your hair wet, use a silk pillowcase to keep your hair’s moisture from getting absorbed into your pillows.
-If you leave your hair wet for long periods of time, one study from 2011 observed damage that was comparable to blow drying.
+If you leave your hair wet for long periods of time,

 Heat styling to curl, straighten, or add volume to your hair might have been a part of your daily routine for years.
 It may also be the reason that your hair is drying out.